EAP and Psychosocial Hazards: Understanding Your Legal Responsibility as an Employer in Australia

 How EAPs Support Legal Compliance

-Not only is an Employee Assistance Program a method to keep people safe, but it is also a tool to assist individuals in times when things do not go as planned.
-It provides workers with access to expert counseling, resources for improving their health, and crisis assistance, therefore providing them with a secure environment in which they may discuss issues before they get more severe and result in injuries or claims.
+An Employee Assistance Program is not only a means of ensuring the safety of persons, but it is also a tool that can be utilized to provide assistance to individuals in situations where things do not go according to plan.
+It gives workers with access to expert counseling, tools for improving their health, and crisis support, so providing them with a secure setting in which they may discuss difficulties before they grow more serious and result in injuries or claims.

-In order to demonstrate that they are still adhering to the requirements and demonstrating concern, a recent trend among firms is to incorporate (in a manner that is securely blended) EAP utilization numbers into their WHS reports.
+In order to demonstrate that they are still following to the regulations and exhibiting care, a current trend among businesses is to add (in a manner that is securely blended) EAP use data into their WHS reports.
+This is done in order to indicate that they understand the importance of the situation.

 The Cost of Ignoring Psychosocial Hazards